mattermost/docs/source/integrations/cloud-integrations-faq.md

 ## What's a slash command?

 A slash command is similar to an outgoing webhook, but instead of listening to a channel it is used as a command tool.
-This means if you type in a slash command it will not be posted to a channel, whereas an outgoing webhook is only triggered by posted messages.
+This means, if you type in a slash command, it will not be posted to a channel, whereas an outgoing webhook is only triggered by posted messages.

 ## What does Slack-compatible mean?